forks-lab/stai-exporter/readme.md

 Configuration options can be passed using command line flags, environment variables, or a configuration file, except for `--config`, which is a CLI flag only.
 For a complete listing of options, run `stai-exporter --help`.

-To set a config value as an environment variable, prefix the name with `CHIA_EXPORTER_`, convert all letters to uppercase, and replace any dashes with underscores (`metrics-port` becomes `CHIA_EXPORTER_METRICS_PORT`).
+To set a config value as an environment variable, prefix the name with `STAI_EXPORTER_`, convert all letters to uppercase, and replace any dashes with underscores (`metrics-port` becomes `STAI_EXPORTER_METRICS_PORT`).

 To use a config file, create a new yaml file and place any configuration options you want to specify in the file.
 The config file will be loaded by default from `~/.stai-exporter`, but the location can be overridden with the `--config` flag.